erupturatis/NeuralNetworkPlayground/README.md

 #### To start just clone the repo

 - If you want to contribute to the frontend just run `npm install` in the client folder and then`npm run dev`.
 You will only need a `VITE_API_URL` variable in your .env file if you want to work with the server too.
-  -If you want to contribute to the backend run `npm install` in the server folder and then`npm run dev`.
+  - If you want to contribute to the backend run `npm install` in the server folder and then`npm run dev`.
 You will need the env file with the following

 ```
 GITHUB_CLIENT_ID = ''